-Bachelor Lake is a greenstone hosted, structurally controlled alkali-magmatic gold deposit that was host to a producing mine during the 1980’s.
-Metanor Resources acquired the property in 2004 and undertook major upgrades to the existing mine and mill infrastructure including the installation of a carbon-in-pulp process plant as well as 160 metres in shaft development work.
-The current shaft has reached depths of more than 725 metres, allowing exploration and development on three additional levels.
+Bachelor Lake is a greenstone hosted, structurally controlled alkalic-magmatic gold deposit that was host to a producing mine during the 1980’s.
+Metanor Resources acquired the property in 2004 and undertook major upgrades to the existing mine and mill infrastructure including the installation of a carbon-in-pulp process plant as well as shaft development work.

-The Bachelor Lake mine restarted production in 2013 as a long-hole underground mining operation with mill capacity of 700 tonnes per day.
-The mill has averaged recoveries of between 96% and 98% since its commissioning.
-The Bachelor Lake deposit remains open in several directions and exploration diamond drilling is ongoing in order to replace mined ounces of gold.
+The Bachelor Lake mine reached commercial production in 2013 as a long-hole underground mining operation with mill capacity of 700 tpd.
+It has since produced close to 200,000 ozs of gold and the mill has averaged recoveries of between 96% and 98% since its commissioning.
+The Bachelor Lake deposit remains open in several directions and exploration diamond drilling is ongoing in order to replace the mined ounces of gold.
+As part of that effort, Metanor has been developing an access ramp towards mineralized zones allowing for exploration and development on additional levels.